aa14av/BioElecMed_Albizu_2024/README.md

 - Clone the current repository to your working directory
 - Change Directories to the cloned directory
 - Run the Script

+## License
+See LICENSE.md for details

+This software uses free packages from the internet, except MATLAB, which is a proprietary software by the MathWorks.
+You need a valid MATLAB licesne to run this software.

+©Copyright 2023 University of Florida Research Foundation, Inc.
+All Rights Reserved.

+Alejandro Albizu, University of Florida aa14av@gmail.com
+August 2023